terodox/terodox.tech/content/posts/2020-02-23--rest-spread/index.md

 ## Array Composition

 The "Spread" portion of the Rest/Spread operator can help us here.
-Very similar to how `.concat` functions you can use `...` to spread each array into a new array.
+Very similar to how `.concat` functions, you can use `...` to spread each array into a new array.

 ```javascript
 const array1 = [ 1, 2, 3 ];